 The Games

 Crtiical Gameplay Poster ScreenEach of the following games was developed under rapid prototyping constraints, by a single developer, designer and artist for the Critical Gameplay exhibition.
 Each game was developed in a weekend (art, code, and design) and then tweaked over a week.
 As such the games are developed under a more independent development model.
 The games return to the romantic notion of a lone-developer making a game late into the night.
-As indie games they are beyond being developed independent of a studio, they are made by one person.

 The games listed here are a subset of the Critical Gameplay collection which is an evolving collection of game notions.